concernedsoftwareuser/software-freedom/README.md

-# The TikTok Ban Is an Attack on Our Rights
+# The TikTok Ban Is an Assault on General-Purpose Computing

 A few days ago, after TikTok CEO Shou Zi Chew testified before congress, [Kevin McCarthy announced that the House would move ahead with a proposed "TikTok ban" bill](https://thehill.com/policy/technology/3919146-mccarthy-says-house-will-press-ahead-with-tiktok-bill-after-ceos-testimony/).
 Among other things, the [RESTRICT Act](https://www.warner.senate.gov/public/index.cfm/2023/3/senators-introduce-bipartisan-bill-to-tackle-national-security-threats-from-foreign-tech) aims to "proactively tackle... sources of potentially dangerous technology before they gain a foothold in America".
 While the mechanism is not yet clear, the intent of the bill appears to be more than just preventing a corporation from doing business in the US, or even barricading its servers: it posits that dangerous software should be prevented from running on US devices altogether.